Zylann/godot_voxel/doc/source/specs/region_format_v3.md

 Version: 3

-Region files allows to save large 3D voxel volumes in a format suitable for frequent streaming and partial edition.
+Region files allows to save large fixed-size 3D voxel volumes in a format suitable for frequent streaming and partial edition.
-This format is inspired by https://www.seedofandromeda.com/blogs/1-creating-a-region-file-system-for-a-voxel-game
+This format is inspired by [Seed of Andromeda](https://www.seedofandromeda.com/blogs/1-creating-a-region-file-system-for-a-voxel-game) and Minecraft.
-It is used by `VoxelStreamRegionFiles`, which can be found in https://github.com/Zylann/godot_voxel/blob/master/streams/voxel_stream_region_files.cpp
+It is used by `VoxelStreamRegionFiles`, which is implemented in [this C++ file](https://github.com/Zylann/godot_voxel/blob/master/streams/voxel_stream_region_files.cpp)

 Two use cases exist:
 - Standalone region: fixed-size voxel volume
 - Region forest: using multiple region files for infinite voxel worlds without boundaries.
 This used to be the only case region files were used for.

-Note:
+!!! note
 	The "Region" name in this document does not designate a standard, but an approach.
 The format described here is specific to the Godot module, and could be referred to as `Godot Voxel VXR` if a full name is needed.

 Migration